danja/chatterbox/notes.md

 **2020-12-01** *version chatterbox_1.1.0*

+In the process of setting up the calibration stuff I discovered I'd left the bit of the refactoring I was on a few weeks ago unfinished.
+I hadn't moved the LarynxWavetable out to it's own class.
+After doing that, I got a stack overflow on the ControlInput task.
+I spent ages looking for a recursive loop.
+I had tried upping the available stack on that task x4, but that didn't help.
+Finally, I tried monitoring stack level, and for that I upped the available stack to 64k.
+It worked!
+And told me it was using 61k.

+I don't immediately see how the other changes I made can have kicked up the stack so much, but now at least it's working and I've a better chance of fixing any mistake.

+Hmm, the issue is somewhere around the calls to LarynxWavetable::init(patchbay) inside the ControlInput task (which are used to adjuct the larynx waveform).
+Leaving those out with low stack available caused the error.
+But now after commenting them out but leaving the availability high it's still saying it's using ~61k.
+I'm confused.

+I think I'll leave that bit as-is for now, get on with calibration thing.

+Serial.print("LarynxWavetable::init HWM = ");
+Serial.println(uxTaskGetStackHighWaterMark(NULL));
+vTaskDelay(10);

+**2020-12-01** *version chatterbox_1.1.0*

 Hah!
 While adding some sweep code for calibration/overflow testing, discovered I'd made a silly mistake in the implementation of wavetables.
 The pointer through the wavetable which should have been a float was an int.
 D'oh!

+Intellisense broken...

 **2020-11-27** *version chatterbox_1.1.0*